ddsjoberg/dcurves/README.md

 <img src="man/figures/README-example2-1.png" width="100%" />

-Create a customized DCA figure by first printing the ggplot code
+Create a customized DCA figure by first printing the ggplot code.
+Copy and modify the ggplot code as needed.

 ``` r
 gg_dca <-